 Learn how to set a medium or long-term goal, build the steps gradually, and stay focused while carrying them out.

-Learn the short 3-section reset you can use when negative emotions disrupt your focus while you are working toward a goal.
+Learn the short reset exercise you can use when negative emotions disrupt your focus while you are working toward a goal.

 Key rule: each section must feel good in the body, and the full sequence stays under 5 minutes.